CrusadeTX/Chuck-Quotis/README.md

 <h4>Short Description</h4>
-<p>Chuck Quotis is a html/css/js project whose main goal is to generate and visualise in a suitable way various Chuck Norris one liners and quotes.
-The projects uses AJAX calls to
-an external API Service to receive the desired quotes.</p>
+<p>Chuck Quotis is a web application that allows users to browse and save lots of pre-existing Chuck Norris jokes provided by the following service: https://api.chucknorris.io/ .Users can also generate personal quotes and edit existing ones.
+The application incorporates a log-in and registration service, two different kinds of user roles - User and Administrator, and a simple posting and commenting feature.
+The application uses a REST based architecture.
+The front end layout uses Bootstrap, while all of the API calls and dynamic content generation mechanisms use a blend of JavaScript, JQuery and AJAX for the API calls.
+The back end of the project uses Java and Spring boot (with Spring Security configured).
+The persistence layer uses an ORM - Hibernate and H2 as a lightweight database solution.</p>
 <h4>Implemented features:</h4>
 <ol>
 <li>Retrieve and visualise the set of quotes from the API Database</li>